tagohd/mono/Concepts/SOUL Fusion.md

-SOUL fusion is the process by which two or more [[SOUL|SOULS]] are fused into one unit, known as an ÜBERSOUL.
-The ÜBERSOUL is able to handle [[Mana]] in concentrations far beyond the limits of typical SOULS.
-Most SOULS begin to lose integrity at concentrations above 121 TEj—this is known as the Ejiofor limit.
-However, some spells have been calculated to have a Mana cost that exceeds this limit; these spells are theoretical, of course.
+- **SOUL Fusion** is the process by which two or more [[SOUL|SOULS]] are fused into a single unit, known as an ÜBERSOUL.

-SOUL fusion is
+- An individual SOUL begins to lose integrity at [[Mana]] concentrations in excess of 121 TEj.
+	- This is known as the Ejiofor limit
+	- Some extremely powerful spells require more than 121 TEj of Mana
+- An ÜBERSOUL can, of course, handle much more Mana than a typical SOUL
+- However, unlike normal SOULS, there is a limit to how much Mana an ÜBERSOUL can withstand in its lifetime
+	- This is proportional to the initial Mana cost of creating an ÜBERSOUL
+		- What, you didn't think you could just do this for *free* did you?
+		- Obviously, it requires less than 121 TEj.
+Otherwise, there would be no point.
+		- You also can't put in too much mana, or the SOUL you're attempting to add will just ![[Determination.gif]]
+		- I'm going to say this is where the Stokoff constant comes in
+	- Normally, Mana is filtered through the body before coming into contact with the SOUL.
+This is partially why an ÜBERSOUL formed in a living vessel is more stable.
+It's also why the [[STAFF OF RULKOHIM]] is integral to the [[BFS 10000]].